OctopusDeploy/docs/docs/packaging-applications/build-servers/github-actions.md

 ## GitHub Actions configuration

-When you create your first GitHub Action for your repository, GitHub stores the actions as workflows in the .github/workflows folder in your repository.
-You will need to modify those files to run the build, pack and/or push package commands.
+When you create your first GitHub Action for your repository, GitHub stores the actions as workflows in the `.github/workflows` folder in your repository.
+You need to modify those files to run the build, pack, and/or push package commands.

 ### Example workflows

-Here's an example workflow that demonstrates using the Octo CLI tooling, which packs the current state of your repository into a zip file and then pushes that package to Octopus Deploy.
+Here's an example workflow that demonstrates using the Octopus CLI tooling, which packs the current state of your repository into a zip file, and then pushes that package to Octopus Deploy.

 :::warning
 GitHub Actions includes a number of [default environment variables](https://help.github.com/en/actions/configuring-and-managing-workflows/using-environment-variables#default-environment-variables).
 These examples use those plus encrypted secrets from above.